langchain-ai/langgraph/docs/docs/tutorials/index.md

 # Tutorials

 Welcome to the LangGraph Tutorials!
-These notebooks provide end-to-end walkthroughs for building various types of language agents and applications using LangGraph.
+These notebooks introduce LangGraph through building various language agents and applications.

 ## AgentExecutor